Dharmendrastm/Cybersecurity_common_questions/README.md

 | Sequencer | Analyzes the radomness of tokens and session identifiers to assess their strenght and predictablity |-token randomness analysis - session identifieer analysis -statistical reports |
 | Extender | Allow users to add custom funtionality to Burpsuite through extensions and plugins |  -Add and manage extensions - Customize burpsuite capabilites -Support for third-party plugins |

+---
+# What is wireshark?
+Wireshark is an open-source tool very widely used to traffic in a network in real time.
+It helps us to analyse the data packets flowing in the network thus providing valuable information about the network behaviour and its performance as well as security.
+Network Traffic Analysis,Intrusion Detection and Prevention,Malware Analysis,Network Forensics,Vulnerability Analysis,Security Monitoring and Incident Response.

+---
+# What is Nmap?
+Nmap (Network Mapper) is an open-source tool used for network discovery and security auditing.
+It scans networks to detect live hosts, open ports, running services, and operating system details.

+---
+# What is SQLMap?
+SQLmap is an open-source tool that automates the detection and exploitation of SQL injection vulnerabilities in web applications.